johanjanssen/About-me/Talks.md

 # Talks
 An incomplete list with talks I have presented in the past, or will present in the future.

+# 2022
+## March 15-17 JavaLand
+- Why and How to Upgrade to Java 17

 # 2021

 ## November 19th JCConf (online)